Smokey and the Bandit: Legal status of Coors beer

-In 1977, Coors was unavailable for sale east of Oklahoma.
+In 1977, Coors was unavailable for sale east of Texas.
 Its lack of additives and preservatives meant that Coors could spoil in one week without refrigeration, explaining the film's 28-hour deadline.
 A 1974 Time magazine article explains that Coors was so coveted for its lack of stabilizers and preservatives, and Coors Banquet Beer had a brief renaissance.
 Future President Gerald Ford, after a trip to Colorado, hid it in his luggage to take it back to Washington, D.C.
 President Dwight D. Eisenhower had a steady supply airlifted by the Air Force to Washington.
-Carl Yastrzemski of the Boston Red Sox would bring several cases after playing on the West Coast, by stashing them in the equipment trunks on the team's plane.
-Frederick Amon smuggled it from Colorado to North Carolina and sold it for four times the retail price.
+Carl Yastrzemski of the Boston Red Sox would bring home several cases, after playing on the West Coast, by stashing them in the equipment trunks on the team's plane.
+Frederick Amon smuggled it once a week from Colorado to North Carolina and sold it for four times the retail price.

-Coors is still brewed just outside Denver, Colorado.
-It is now sold in all states as Coors ships it in refrigerated train cars and bottled locally and sold in different parts of the country including the eastern US states.
+Coors, now owned jointly by the Coors and Molson families and based in Montréal, Quebec, is still brewed just outside Denver, Colorado.
+It is now sold in all states as Molson ships it in refrigerated train cars and bottled locally and sold in different parts of the country including the eastern United States.